iperetta/system-modelling/README_ABOUT_FILES.txt

 *GenProg.h*.
 Note that classes *myfun*, *cAAST*, *cMatrix* and *cPRNGXS* could be used independently for purposes other than the original ones.

+To compile the C++ code, download all related files, go to the proper folder and use the command:
+>> g++ -std=c++0x -o EXECNAME FILENAME.CPP -llapacke -lblas
+Note that LAPACK and BLAS must be installed in the host system.

-As examples, use following datasets:
+To run examples, use following datasets:

 ** To run GP, C++ examples:
 data1D_poissonelectro30pts.txt